andomain/advent-of-code-2018/README.md

 # advent-of-code-2018
-My solutions to the 2018 advent of code in Node.js
+My solutions to the 2018 advent of code in Node.js.
+For all solutions run `yarn` to install dependencies then `yarn start`.

 1. Chronal Calibration